SekerDAO/Usul/README.md

 ### Proposal Module

 This is the core module that is registed with the Gnosis Safe.
 This module operates in a similar way as the Compound.Finance DAOs with token weighted votes on proposals.
 These proposals can have a minimum token delegation threshold for being accepted to the contract.
-Voting is passed by having more votes than an updateable (by governance vote)
+Voting is passed by having more votes than an updateable (by governance vote) voting threshold and more yes votes than no votes.
+Once passed proposals enter a queue period for safety where a trusted role can have time to prevent attacks, allowing for more comfortable distribution of tokens that do not end up only in the hands of investors and founders.

 ### Voting Modules